tacoss/sastre/README.md

 ### What are root-providers?

-While individual `resolver.js` files are intended to decorate in-place methods, repeating common dependencies will happen sooner as you expect.
+Individual `resolver.js` files are intended to decorate in-place methods or whole containers.

 So, placing `resolver.js` files in the same directory where modules are scanned is enough to serve as defaults, e.g.